Smithsonian/CCN-Data-Library/data/primary_studies/Noe_2016/README.md

 2019-05-09 ML: Used supplementary data to build curated depthseries data.
 Species table updated.
 Check age and age_sd variables: I infered from the paper that the age listed uses the date of core collection as year zero.

+2019-06-17 JH Notes: Looks good.
+Approved for ingestion into data library.